TMSL/USBView-VS10-XP/README.md

 # Usbview-VS10-XP
 This is a 32-bit XP -compatible version of the Microsoft Usbview utility from the 2010 Windows DDK that has been refactored to build using Visual Studio 2010 Express.
 A .gitignore file that is useful for using GIT with Visual Studio 10 is also included in the source files.

 Usbview provides a tree view of all the USB devices attached to the system and their properties.
-It's often used when developing USB programs or as an aid to debugging whether devices are installed and operating correctly.
+It's often used when developing software or utilities that accessing USB devices or as an aid to debugging whether devices are installed and operating correctly.
 Later versions of Usbview are not compatible with XP.

 The original version of Usbview was set up for compiling using "make" files and the toolset provided in the Windows DDK.
 This version has been reconfigured to build natively on XP using Visual Studio 2010 Express without installing the DDK.
 In addition to Visual Studio 2010 building requires .NET 4.0 to have been installed.